OpenWaterFoundation/owf-infomapper-poudre/README.md

 	* The downside is that files, perhaps  many files, would need to be repeatedly copied, which can be slow.
 	* This option may need to be used if the second option (symbolic links) is not possible, for example if the developer cannot enable symbolic links on Windows 10 by turning on Developer Mode.
-2. Use symbolic links to point InfoMapper `assets/app` folders to the `dist/info-mapper` folder in this repository:
+2. Use symbolic links to allow the InfoMapper to access data without doing a copy.
+	1. Published data files and content live with this repository and InfoMapper `assets/app` folder links to `dist/info-mapper` folder in this repository.
+	* **This approach is desirable because published data live in the repository that is publishing the data, but does not seem to work.**
+	Angular does not seem to follow the link in sub-folders, despite using `preserveSymlink=true` in the `angular.json` configuration file.
 	* Requires activating Windows 10 features to use symbolic links (see [Symlinks in Windows, MinGW, Git, and Cygwin](https://www.joshkel.com/2018/01/18/symlinks-in-windows/)).
 	* Requires confirming that symbolic links are working with all technologies involved,